-- (A) After an officer reaches step O for Grades P2-P4 or step P for Grade P5 on the applicable wage scale, there shall be two (2) additional step increases in base salary.
-Effective the first pay period following July 1, 2019, the increase shall be three and one-half percent (3.5%) on the first anniversary date on which the officer has completed sixteen (16) years.
-Effective the first pay period after July 1, 2019, the increase shall be three and one-half percent (3.5%) on the first anniversary date on which the officer has completed nineteen (19) years.
-Officers who currently receive one or both of the additional step increases shall be moved to the new levels.
+(A) After an officer reaches step P for Grades P2-P4 or step Q for Grade P5 on the applicable wage scale, there shall be three (3) additional step increases in base salary.
+Effective the first pay period following July 1, 2019, the increase shall be three and one-half percent (3.5%) on the first anniversary date on which the officer has completed sixteen (16) years of service.
+Effective the pay period beginning January 7, 2024, officers covered by this Agreement shall receive a three and one-half percent (3.5%) increase on the first anniversary date on which the officer has completed eighteen (18) years of service.
+Effective the pay period beginning January 7, 2024, officers covered by this Agreement shall receive a 3.5% increase on the first anniversary date on which the officer has completed twenty-one (21) years of service.
 The payment of these step increases shall be subject to the limitation set forth in Section 5.1(B).
 These step increases shall be payable only if the officer received a "Good" or better on his/her most recent annual performance evaluation.
-These additional service increments shall be included in all wage and benefits that are dependent upon base salary including, but not limited to, "base pay" for purposes of retirement and "basic earnings" for purposes for disability benefits. - (B) For the purposes of this section of the Agreement, a "2" is considered a "good" rating. - (C) Officers who have obtained an ASI shall maintain that ASI if promoted.
+These additional service increments shall be included in all wage and benefits that are dependent upon base salary including, but not limited to, "base pay" for purposes of retirement and "basic earnings" for purposes for disability benefits.

+- (B) For the purposes of this section of the Agreement, a "2" is considered a "good" rating. - (C) Officers who have obtained an ASI shall maintain that ASI if promoted.